AntonioTang12138/AntonioTang12138.github.io/research.md

 - **Undergraduate Thesis**<br>
 Nucleosynthesis induced by the Fast Accretion of sMBH in the Disk of AGN<br>
-Thesis is written in both Chinese and English in a Chinese mainland University. <br>
+Thesis is written in both Chinese and English in a Chinese mainland University.
 [Slides for Thesis Defence](https://antoniotang12138.github.io/file/Thesis_Defence_Zifan Tang.pdf)

 - **Early Project**<br>